lambwheit/KerboodleBookRipper/README.md

 [The wiki has more tutorial usage information...](https://github.com/lambwheit/KerboodleBookRipper/wiki)

-Binaries are provided under [releases](https://github.com/lambwheit/KerboodleBookRipper/releases) Under GNU GPL Version 3
+Binaries are provided under [releases](https://github.com/lambwheit/KerboodleBookRipper/releases)

+KerboodleBookRipper is released under the GNU GPL Version 3 License

 See packages for the license of the PDF library.